Skip Navigation

 Training Program

 The training of emerging mental health professionals is highly valued by the Wellness Center staff, and a great deal of time, energy, and enthusiasm is invested in that endeavor.
-Residents/Interns will receive rigorous training that is tempered by abundant personal support, camaraderie, and fun!
-The Wellness Center offers five to six Master’s Level Internship/Practicum positions for students currently enrolled in a graduate program for Clinical or Counseling Psychology, Clinical Mental Health Counseling, or Social Work.
+Trainees will receive rigorous training that is tempered by abundant personal support, camaraderie, and fun!
+The Wellness Center offers five to six training placements for students currently enrolled in a graduate program for Clinical or Counseling Psychology, Clinical Mental Health Counseling, or Social Work.

-The Wellness Center serves the Keene State College community, an undergraduate and graduate population of around 2900 enrolled students each year.
+The Wellness Center serves the Keene State College community, an undergraduate and graduate population of around 2800 enrolled students each year.
 We provide counseling services to students, consult with college faculty and staff, and deliver outreach wellness and prevention programing in the context of an integrated mental and physical health clinic.
 Our clients present with a diverse range of developmental and mental health issues.
-Intern carry caseloads of individual clients, co-lead groups, and deliver outreach programs.
-They may also participate in shared appointments with medical staff, conduct triage appointments, and provide couples therapy.
+Trainees carry caseloads of individual clients, co-lead groups, and deliver outreach programs.
+They may also participate in shared appointments with medical staff, and conduct triage or crisis appointments, depending on training and readiness.
+All trainees, regardless of host program course requirements, are onsite at least 24 hours per week during the academic year and provide direct service roughly 12 hours a week.
 We are quite busy, especially during the fall semester, and while interns are provided a great deal of autonomy and responsibility, they also have extensive supervision in a supportive, team-oriented environment that values balancing our strong work ethic with excitement and fun!

 If you are interested in potentially joining our professional family for a year, or for more information about our training opportunities, please feel welcome to contact us: